UVM Campus Rec

 - Learning appropriate yoga adjustments

-- Studying various yoga styles including Iyengar, Kripalu, Kundalini, Anusara, Ashtanga and more
+- Studying various yoga styles with guest teachers which may include Iyengar, Kripalu, Kundalini, Anusara, Ashtanga and more

 - Learning to teach special populations from pre-natal to senior citizens